kevinmichaelchen/firestore-example/README.md

 - 285 documents in "folders/foods/folders"

-You'd think querying for 50 food roots would be quick since the result set isn't very large, but it ends up taking ~2s.
+You'd think querying for 50 food roots would be quick since the result set isn't very large, but it ends up taking ~2s. :bomb: :bomb: :bomb: :bomb:

 Querying for a small subcollection, on the other hand, is blazing fast.